New Zealand shares post small gain; Australia closed

-June 12 New Zealand shares eked out minor gains in subdued trade on Monday, bolstered by strength in consumer and utilities sectors, while Australian markets were closed for a public holiday.
+June 12 (Reuters) - New Zealand shares eked out minor gains in subdued trade on Monday, bolstered by strength in consumer and utilities sectors, while Australian markets were closed for a public holiday.

 New Zealand's benchmark S&P/NZX 50 index was 0.16 percent, or 12.08 points higher, at 7,448.18 by 0232 GMT.